ericgolftourney/StoreLocatorPlus/readme.txt

 == Changelog ==

+= 3.1.2 (July 20th, 2012) =

+* Made the plugin far less likely to conflict with other plugins

 = 3.1.1 (July 17th, 2012) =

 * Fixed where parts of the plugin output after the closing html tag